GOKULNATH2/weather-application/README.md

 This is an application which allow to have map on web browser.

-after running npm run build map-library, the library is available in dist folder.
+after running npm run build map-library, the library is available in dist folder. you can copy the folder into your own project.
+An implement example is available in src app.

 ## implement